AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 	- Always extremely dangerous.
 	- Use a third-party component that specializes in them.
 	- OWASP has a great list of precautions to take on their cheatsheetseries.
-- **Errors and Logging**:
+- Errors and Logging: use a SIEM.
-	- Use a SIEM: "Security Incident and Event Management System" to collate all errors and
+	- SIEM:  "Security Incident and Event Management System" to collate all errors and logs in one place.

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?